-Games developed for old Windows versions may not run on recent systems.
-You may need a Virtual Machine to run this game properly.
+WIN Games made for older versions of Windows may not run on modern systems.
+Read this guide to learn how to run the game properly.

 Dink Smallwood review